 This is like the scientific method applied not just to science but also saying we can have real learning and consistent advance in human governance as well as in science.

-Many people argue humankind is helpless that we are destined to repeat the mistakes of the past.
-I agree that history was going in cycles like this prior to 1900.
-That plagues or wars or dictators would besiege humanity and we were helpless to stop the repeated tragedies of the past over and over.
+I acknowledge that history was going in repetitive cycles prior to 1900.
+Plagues or wars or dictators would besiege humanity over and over and we were helpless to stop the repeating of tragedies.